smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 However, I believe our laser focus might have caused us to miss bigger problems right in front of us.
 [Hindsight is 20/20](#ext-12-hindsight).

-I am not a performance expert, but wanted to finish this post so you can learn from our story.
+I am not a performance expert.
+I wanted to share this post so you can learn from our story.
 Hopefully you can go deeper and do even more than we did.

 Investigating and Iterating